arash380/kartick/README.md

-# Getting Started with Create React App
+# Both backend and frontend are hosted

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can play this game [here](https://kartick-2f62e.web.app/).

-## Available Scripts
+## Available Scripts under the frontend folder

 In the project directory, you can run: